-All major standards for breeding Maine Coons (TICA, CFA, and FIFE) emphasize that Maine Coons should have long, bushy tails, wide at base and tapering.
+TICA, CFA, and FIFE state in their standards for breeding Maine Coons, that Maine Coons should have long, bushy tails, wide at the base, and tapering.

 6. Large Eyes

-Both European Maine Coons and American Maine Coons have large, expressive eyes with an opened oval shape.
+Both European Maine Coons and American Maine Coons have large, expressive eyes with an open oval shape.
 The eyes also tend to have the same colors.

-Relative to American Maine Coons, European Maine Coons are distinguishable with the following attributes.
+Relative to American Maine Coons, European Maine Coons are easily distinguishable because they have the following attributes:

-- They have signature lynx-like ears – taller ears with bigger ear tufts.
+- Signature lynx-like ears: Taller ears with prominent ear tufts.

 - They tend to have higher cheekbones.

-- They are bred to have a more feral or wild appearance, while their American cousins have a softer, more refined look.
+- European Maine Coons are bred to have a more feral or wild appearance, while their American cousins have a softer, more refined look.

 - It is not uncommon for the European Maine Coons to have piercing, almond-shaped eyes, while most American Maine Coons have slightly oblique-shaped eyes.

-It makes perfect sense to say breeders affiliated with CFA, breed Maine Coons with a more refined look.
+This is because generally speaking, breeders affiliated with CFA tend to breed Maine Coons with a more refined look.

-While, breeders affiliated with TICA and FIFE, breed Maine Coons with a more feral or wild experience.
+By comparison, breeders affiliated with TICA and FIFE, breed Maine Coons with a more feral or wild physical appearance.

 The Cat Fanciers’ Association (CFA) is a breed standard that governs many American breeders, while The International Cat Association (TICA) is a breed standard that guides most breeders in Europe.

-The TICA breed standard applies internationally.
-That’s why some American breeders can breed European Maine Coons without any significant hassle.
+The TICA breed standard applies internationally, hence why some American breeders can breed European Maine Coons without any significant hassle.

 European Maine Coon Vs. American Maine Coon Size

-Despite the fact that the European Maine Coons and American Maine Coons are the same breeds, the former tends to be larger physically.
+Despite the fact that the European Maine Coons and American Maine Coons are the same breed, the former tends to be larger physically.

-All in all, the size of European Maine Coons is not significantly different from that of American Maine Coons.
-As such, the weight, height, and length ranges work for both.
+The size of European Maine Coons is not significantly different from that of American Maine Coons though.

-Talking of weight, Maine Coons typically weigh anywhere between 8 and 25 lbs.
+Maine Coons typically weigh between 8 and 25 lbs.

-Male Maine Coons tend to be larger, weighing between 15 and 25 lbs, while female Maine Coons averagely weigh between 8 and 12 lbs.
+Male Maine Coons tend to be larger, weighing between 15 – 25 lbs, while female Maine Coons averagely weigh between 8 – 12 lbs.